dstotijn/hetty/README.md

 href="https://github.com/dstotijn/hetty/projects/1">backlog</a> for the current status.

-📣 Are you pen testing professionaly in a team?
+📣 Are you pen testing professionally in a team?
 I would love to hear your thoughts on tooling via [this 5 minute survey](https://forms.gle/36jtgNc3TJ2imi5A8).
 Thank you!